 Given the risks, the Greek program may thus remain accident-prone, with questions about sustainability hanging over it, the 9-page confidential report said, highlighting the fact that Greece's problems are far from over.

-The accord will enable Athens to launch a bond swap with private investors to help reduce and restructure its vast debts, put it on a more stable financial footing and keep it inside the 17-country euro zone.
+The accord will enable Greece to launch a bond swap with private investors to help reduce and restructure Athens' vast debts, put it on a more stable financial footing and keep it inside the 17-country euro zone.

-Around 100 billion euros of debt will be written off as banks and insurers swap bonds they hold for longer-dated securities that pay a lower coupon.
+Greece will have around 100 billion euros of debt written off as banks and insurers will swap bonds they hold for longer-dated securities that pay a lower coupon.

 The debt sustainability report delivered to ministers last week showed that without further measures Greek debt would only fall to 129 percent by 2020.

-The IMF had said if the ratio was not cut to near 120 percent, it may not have been able to help finance the bailout, putting the whole scheme in jeopardy.
+The IMF had said if the ratio was not cut to near 120 percent, it may not have been able to help finance the bailout.

 Euro zone crisis in graphics http://r.reuters.com/hyb65p